San Antonio, Texas

 $85 million revenue

-The Kiolbassa Provision Company is a 65-year-old family-owned manufacturer of handcrafted sausage based in San Antonio, Texas.
-Originally started as more of a pork and beef processor, the company shifted into making sausage fulltime under the guidance of president Michael Kiolbassa, whose grandfather started the company.
+The Kiolbassa Smoked Meats is a 65-year-old family-owned manufacturer of handcrafted sausage based in San Antonio, Texas.
+Originally started as more of a pork and beef processor, the company shifted into making sausage full-time under the guidance of president Michael Kiolbassa, whose grandfather started the company.
 The company’s sausages is now sold in all 50 states and in Mexico and Puerto Rico.

 The Kiolbassa family name certainly lends itself to a great brand since it sounds just like kielbasa, the polish word for sausage.
 Just as importantly, the company makes a great product, one that often has its customers proclaiming, “That’s the best sausage I’ve ever had in my life.”
 In fact, one of the company’s first radio marketing campaigns offered to refund any customer’s money if wasn’t the best sausage they’d ever eaten.
 That helps explain why the company has been growing like crazy over the past 25 years, where it’s seen sales grow an average of 17% per year.
 Demand over the past two years has been exceptionally strong – which has actually created quite a few operational challenges for the company to keep up with its growth.
 “All of our systems and processes that got us here began to break down,” says Kiolbassa.

 Kiolbassa says he first learned about Jack Stack and the GGOB back in the 1980s.
 But it took until 2013, when the company topped $40 million in revenue and its internal systems began to break down, that he went looking for help.
 “I began to feel a sense of desperation in needing to radically change how we do business,” says Kiolbassa.